ClaraTurp/Getting-Started-with-Python/README.md

 [First Session Jupyter Notebook](https://github.com/ClaraTurp/Getting-Started-with-Python/blob/main/pythonWorkshop_firstSession_2022.ipynb)<br>
 [Second Session Jupyter Notebook](https://github.com/ClaraTurp/Getting-Started-with-Python/blob/main/pythonWorkshop_secondSession_2022.ipynb)

+We will build a script during the workshop.
+During the workshop, you should build the script yourself.
+[The final script is available]()

 The documentation for this workshop is available through the [Python Workshop PDF.](https://github.com/ClaraTurp/Getting-Started-with-Python/blob/main/Python%20Workshop_Jupyter.pdf)